JakobRinke/Mod-of-Chaos/README.md

 <br>
 <h2>
-  Added Flavor to almost all Ideologies
+  Added Flavor to all Ideologies
 </h2>
 <h2>
   This Mod is fully suited for Multiplayer, including: